 Looking through the list of CoTY winners is a sobering experience for us Brits – simply because we don’t actually win the award that often.
 But in the competition’s early years, we did pretty well – mainly because the UK industry was going through one of its most creative periods, spearheaded by BMC’s brave decision to push forwards with FWD across its sprawling range.

 The Austin 1800 did have rather a lot going for it – masses of room inside, keen handling, ample performance and an excellent ride.
 It was without doubt, a perfect car for the dreams and aspirations of young European buyers.
 Brits, on the other hand, would take longer to warm to the 1800 – but that’s not entirely the car’s fault.

 It’s interesting to see that the 1800 beat the equally pioneering Autobianchi Primula into second place.
-But although that car had FWD with an end-on gearbox, and hatchback packaging, it was let down by its aging 1221cc engine, and leaf-sprung rear suspension.
-But as we’d find out later, the Autobianchi marked the quiet beginning of what would become an avalanche of brilliant Dante Giacosa-engineered FWD Fiats in the decade to come.
+However, although that car had FWD with an end-on gearbox, and hatchback packaging, it was let down by its aging 1221cc engine, and leaf-sprung rear suspension.
+That said, as we’d find out later, the Autobianchi marked the quiet beginning of what would become an avalanche of brilliant Dante Giacosa-engineered FWD Fiats in the decade to come.

 7: 1977 – Rover 3500 SD1